Welcome to That Mutt! Browse my categories on raw dog food below to find answers to some of the most common questions.

-If you travel a lot, it may not be realistic to feed your dog a raw diet.
+It may not be realistic to feed your dog raw while traveling.
 I know I plan to feed Ace kibble when we travel or when he stays at a kennel or with a pet sitter.
 If switching back and forth is too hard on his digestive system, then it may be better to stick to kibble 100 percent of the time.
 We will see.

 Learn more about feeding your dog a raw diet with my ebook “10 Easy Raw Dog Food Recipes.”

 Do you feed your dog a raw diet?

 What pros or cons would you add to the list?